codebytes/refactoring-your-identity/slides/Slides.md

 # <i class="fa-solid fa-lightbulb" aria-hidden="true"></i> This matters because it could be a problem.

-* Is your identity tied closely to tools or stacks?
+* Is your identity tied too closely to tools or stacks?
 * Does new technology feel uncomfortable or risky?
 * Are familiar solutions stretched too far?